 Macquarie University has, so far, only sought voluntary redundancies which has returned approximately $6M of savings but is committed to reducing staffing costs by $25.2 million in total.
 The VR scheme has been extended but forced redundancies are likely soon.

 Many of you will have recently read of Professor Norma Harrison taking VR.
 At that time Professor Gayle Avery also took VR.
 Last week we learnt of further MGSM academic staff who have now taken VR including:

 Professor Richard Badham,

 Assoc.
 Professor Paul Nesbit

 Assoc.
 Professor Steven Segal

-Also, due to the change to the MBA curriculum (see our story here) and the need to reduce staffing costs, most casual (adjunct) lecturers including Randal Tame, Paul Nesbitt and Karl Rodriguez, among others, will not be returning to teach on the MBA.
+Also, due to the change to the MBA curriculum (see our story here) and the need to reduce staffing costs, casual (adjunct) lecturers including Randal Tame, Paul Blanket and Rod Lopez, among others, will not be returning to teach on the MBA.

 MGSM professional staff who have taken VR include Raymond Delena and Ariel Alcantara.

 We will follow up soon with information about what the future holds for Gayle Avery, Richard Badham and Steven Segal.